 Covered person means the employee or any of the employee's covered dependents enrolled for benefits provided under this Plan.

-Custodial care means services provided to assist in the activities of daily living which are not likely to improve your condition.
-Examples include, but are not limited to, assistance with dressing, bathing, preparation and feeding of special diets, transferring, walking, taking medication, getting in and out bed and maintaining continence.
-These services are considered custodial care regardless if a qualified practitioner or provider has prescribed, recommended or performed the services.
+Custodial care means services given to you if:

+You need services including, but not limited to, assistance with dressing, bathing, preparation and feeding of special diets, walking, supervision of medication which is ordinarily self-administered, getting in and out of bed, and maintaining continence;

+The services you require are primarily to maintain, and not likely to improve, your condition; or

+The services involve the use of skills which can be taught to a layperson and do not require the technical skills of a nurse.

+Services may still be considered custodial care by this Plan even if:

+You are under the care of a qualified practitioner;

+The qualified practitioner prescribed services are to support or maintain your condition; or

+Services are being provided by a nurse.

 D

 Deductible means a specified dollar amount that must be satisfied, either individually or combined as a covered family, per calendar year before this Plan pays benefits for certain specified services.

-Dental injury means an injury to a sound natural tooth caused by a sudden, violent, and external force that could not be predicted in advance and could not be avoided.
+Dental injury means an injury to a sound natural tooth caused by a sudden, and external force that could not be predicted in advance and could not be avoided.
+It does not include biting or chewing injuries, unless the biting or chewing injury is a result of an act of domestic violence or a medical condition (including both physical and mental health conditions).

 Dependent means a covered employee's: